 Trace minerals help supply the body with energy because they are often cofactors in cell metabolism.
-Minerals well-known to help with energy are iron, copper, iodine, molybdenum, and chromium as reviewed recently by the University of Michigan Health.
+Minerals are well-known to help with energy are iron, copper, iodine, molybdenum, and chromium as reviewed recently by the University of Michigan Health.

 Early research shows that shilajit, rich in fulvic acid, reduces chronic fatigue symptoms in animals when undergoing endurance exercise.

 While human studies are lacking in this area, fulvic acid conceptually will increase energy in your body, especially if you are low in trace minerals.